smolak/stash-it-plugin-debug/README.md

 For instance.
-If you use `console.log` as a callback, for hooks for `setItem` method, you should see something like:
+If you use `console.log` as a callback, for hooks, for `setItem` method, you should see something like:

 ```sh
 { event: 'preSetItem',